-The same amine were used as starting materials while enantiomericallyracemic 1-(1-naphthyl)ethyl isocyanate .
+The same amines were used as starting materials while both the enantiomerically pure (R)-(–)-1-(1-naphthyl)ethyl isocyanate and racemic 1-(1-naphthyl)ethyl isocyanate were used.
 With respect to the gelation ability it was noted that the enantiomeric purity of the gelators did not affect their performance significantly.
-For gels 16 in situ gelation was almost instantaneous.
+For gels 1–6 in situ gelation was almost instantaneous.

 Gel perturbation tests

 Since the aim of the work is to study the effects of the presence of DMMP on the gel network, the formation of a stable gel is essential.
-A systematic approach was used to define the maximum amount of DMMP that gels 16 could tolerate, by means of gel perturbation tests.
+A systematic approach was used to define the maximum amount of DMMP that gels 1–6 could tolerate, by means of gel perturbation tests.
 The amount of DMMP had to be optimized in order to express maximum interactions with the gel network without disrupting it.
 DMMP was added in various aliquots (1.0 μL, 2.5 μL, 5.0 μL, 0.01 mL, 0.025 mL, 0.05 mL, 0.1 mL) in either one of the reagent solutions.
 Although gels were stable even with lower amounts, 0.01 mL of DMMP was considered the best compromise in order to match the sensitivity limits of the experimental techniques to be used (Table 3).

-Table 3 Effect of DMMP presence on gels 16.
+Table 3 Effect of DMMP presence on gels 1–6.